naver/arcus/README.md

 [arcus-memcached](https://github.com/naver/arcus-memcached) has been heavily modified to support functional and performance requirements of NAVER services.
-Arcus supports collection data structures (List, Set, B+tree) for storing/retreiving multiple values as a structrued form in addition to the basic Key-Value data model of memcached.
+Arcus supports collection data structures (List, Set, B+tree) for storing/retrieving multiple values as a structured form in addition to the basic Key-Value data model of memcached.

 Arcus manages multiple clusters of memcached nodes using [ZooKeeper][zookeeper].